datananda/four-semesters-of-cs/README.md

-# four-semesters-of-cs
+# Four Semesters of CS

-Practice problems from Four Semesters of Computer Science course
+This repo contains my solutions to the exercises given in Brian Holt's [Four Semesters of Computer Science in Six Hours](http://btholt.github.io/four-semesters-of-cs/) workshop.